 To prove that young people can make broadcast-quality television news stories, focusing on youth social and political issues from a youth perspective.

-Building on the success of the Live SA YouTube team, where young people are trained to produce video content, we developed two pilot news inserts for broadcast on eNCA.
-Working with our mentoring team, and with input and support from eNCA’s Cape Town-based news producers, a group of young people brainstormed and developed possible news stories that would give a uniquely youth perspective on pertinent current affairs issues facing young people in South Africa today.
-Deciding on two main stories, the young production team then researched, filmed and edited 4-5 minute clips to broadcast standard: one focusing on a profile of a teenager in Khayelitsha trying to shake off his involvement in a gang and pursue his education, the other lifting the lid on the phenomenon of ‘6-pack sex’, which explores how men who offer girls free drinks expect to be given sex in return.
+Building on the success of the Live SA YouTube team, where young people are trained to produce video content, we developed news inserts for broadcast on eNCA.
+Working with our mentoring team, and with input and support from eNCA’s news producers, a group of young people brainstormed and developed news stories that give a uniquely youth perspective on pertinent current affairs issues facing young people in South Africa today.

-2013 saw us branching into content production of hard news.
-With funding from DG Murray Trust, we are producing a pilot of 12 youth-produced news inserts that will be broadcast on eNCA in 2014 and 2015.
+With funding from DG Murray Trust, we are producing a series of youth-produced news inserts that were broadcast on eNCA in 2014, continuing in 2015.

 Campaign: British Council Connect ZA – Future Music & Creative Hustles